senseexcel/senseexcel/install_guide.md

  ![Open Hub](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Open-Hub.png)

-This button allows you to choose your application and access the dimensions, measures and underlying object data associated with it.
+This button allows you to choose your a Qlik Sense App and access the dimensions, measures and underlying object data associated with it.
+By default, a single workbook is associated with a single Qlik Sense App.
+Just like within Qlik Sensee itself, all bookmarks, filter selections etc. will apply and act upon all Qlik Sense related data within the workbook.

+It is possible to cause specific data elements to not respond to filters/bookmark selections.
+Utilizing an Altered State or formulas within a column definition or SenseEV() you can specify a different behavior or source App.
+These topics will be covered later in document.

  ![Open Hub Dialogue](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Open-Hub-Dialogue.png)